Salesforce accelerates velocity by over 30% and ships higher-quality code with Cursor

 Senior engineers start with the places that feel boring, and once they see the value there, they're ready to use AI coding for other use cases.

 Adoption followed the same pattern across teams: a small group would try Cursor, see the impact, and the rest would follow.
-Within a few months, Cursor went from a new tool at Salesforce to one that nearly every single engineer at the company was using.
+Within a few months, Cursor went from a new tool at Salesforce to one that was more widely used in day-to-day work.
 And over time, AI proliferated into every aspect of the SDLC, not just code writing, according to Appajodu.

 Three metrics that matter most